henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 For AGS2 following features had been added in ".Settings" folder:

-- Favourites mode: Add or remove games/demos to ".Favourites" folder in AGS2 menu.
+- Favourites mode: Add or remove games in ".Favourites" folder in AGS2 menu.
 - Music: Turn music on and off for AGS2 menus.
 - WHDLoad Preload: Turn Preload option on or off.
 - Settings: View and save settings for Favourites mode, Music and WHDLoad Preload.

 Favourites mode can be set to the following:

-- Add: Adds game or demo to favourites and returns to AGS2 menu
+- Add: Adds game to favourites and returns to AGS2 menu
-- Add & Run: Add game or demo to favourites and run it using WHDLoad.
+- Add & Run: Add game to favourites and run it using WHDLoad.
-- Remove: Queues game or demo to be removed from favourites and returns to AGS2 menu.
+- Remove: Queues game to be removed from favourites and returns to AGS2 menu.
-- Off: Default run game or demo using WHDLoad.
+- Off: Default run game using WHDLoad.

-When turned on music a random .mod file is played while AGS2 menu is shown and will stop before running a game or demo.
+When turned on music a random .mod file is played while AGS2 menu is shown and will stop before running a game.
 By default there aren't installed any music .mod files.
 They can be must copied to directory "WHDLOADDIR:Menu/AGS2Games/Music" (unless changed).

 WHDLoad Preload option can be turned on and off depending on the Amiga hardware.
-By default WHDLoad Preload is turned on to improve performance and avoid screen flickering, when games or demos are loading data files.
-WHDLoad Preload can be turned off for Amiga's without fastmem or accelerators, so they can still run most WHDLoad games and demos.
+By default WHDLoad Preload is turned on to improve performance and avoid screen flickering, when games are loading data files.
+WHDLoad Preload can be turned off for Amiga's without fastmem or accelerators, so they can still run most WHDLoad games.

 To preserve settings between reboots, use "Save settings" to write settings to harddisk.